janbult/community/tutorials/cloud-vpn-interop-guides/aws/index.md

 configuration.
 Don't mix configurations.
 If you do, the VPN connections will fail.

-### GCP VPC network
-In GCP, all projects start with a single *default* VPC network.
-The default network includes a subnet in each GCP region, each with a predefined internal IP range.
-The default network also includes a set of default firewall rules that allow inter-subnet communication and access to certain services from the Internet.
-For this tutorial, you'll use the default network for creating the site-to-site VPN.
-You don't need to create a new one.
-For information about the default network, see [Virtual Private Cloud Network Overview](https://cloud.google.com/vpc/docs/vpc) in the GCP documentation.

 ### Creating a Cloud VPN gateway and VPN tunnel
 For the GCP side of the VPN tunnel, use Google Cloud VPN to create a VPN gateway that peers with the AWS VPG.
-For dynamic routing, you'll also create a Cloud Router for establishing BGP sessions.
+You'll also create two tunnels on the gateway with dynamic routing.
+For dynamic routing, you'll create a Cloud Router to establish BGP sessions with your AWS VPC network.

 1. Go to the create VPN page in the [Google Cloud Console](https://console.cloud.google.com/networking/vpn/add).